A note on your oncology massage therapist.

 ● easier adaptation to implants and expanders

 Yes.
-A manual lymphatic drainage massage is wonderful, it’s both soothing and effective for lymphoma.
-We’ll use a combination of pressure suitable to your requirements including lymphatic drainage which is a really light and gentle touch.
-It’s very soothing as well as beneficial in helping your lymphatic system eradicate toxins.
-Massage has long since been accepted within conventional healthcare for it’s therapeutic effects and is often offered to patients and carers as part of healthcare in hospitals.
+A manual lymphatic drainage massage is both soothing and effective for lymphoma.
+We’ll use pressure suitable to your requirements, including lymphatic drainage, which is a light and gentle touch.
+It’s very soothing and beneficial in helping your lymphatic system eradicate toxins.
+They accept the therapeutic effects of massage within conventional healthcare.
+They even offer it to patients and carers as part of healthcare in hospices.

-Massage creates a feeling of deep relaxation which benefits emotional as well as physical disorders.
+In addition, massage creates deep relaxation.
+This benefits emotional and physical disorders.
 Massage also raises spirits and reduces anxiety and depression.
-It also assists with breaking the pain -spasm cycle for chronic pain by releasing muscle tightness.
+It also assists with breaking the pain – spasm cycle for chronic pain by releasing muscle tightness.

 What will your session help?

 *Improves joint flexibility

 *Provides gentle relaxation

 *Can boost your immune system by calming down your adrenal glands and releasing endorphins

 *Gives you important ‘me time’